xbdxwyh/mocose/README.md

 # mocose
-We propose a momentum contrastive learning model to sentence embedding, namely MoCoSE.We focus on the effect of negative queue length in text comparison learning.
+We propose a momentum contrastive learning model to sentence embedding, namely MoCoSE.We focus on the effect of negative queue length in text comparison learning. work in progress.

 ![architecture](architecture.png "Architecture of MoCoSE")